yanghu819/trigflow_policy/README.md

 # trigflow_policy
-one or two step trigflow for robto policy
+one or two step trigflow for robot policy